 Q – Stadhouderskade Bridge

-Obviously, I would like to point out that every street, corner and building is picturesque.
+Obviously, I would like to point out that every street, corner, and the building is picturesque.
 These are just a couple of our best photo spots in Amsterdam we managed to stumble on our trip out.

 Best Photo Spots In Amsterdam Map

-Check out our day exploring the different neighbourhoods in and around Amsterdam.
+Check out our day exploring the different neighborhoods in and around Amsterdam.
 Along with the different attractions, places to eat and things to do.